 You will also need

 - Place grated potatoes in a large bowl.
-Add seasoned eggs and matzo meal to the bowl.
-Use your hands to mix all ingredients together till well combined; it should take about 3 minutes of mixing time.
+Add the seasoned eggs, grated onions and potato starch to the bowl.
+Use your hands to mix all ingredients together until well combined.

 - Take the preheated baking dish out of the oven.
 Quickly pour in 3 tbsp schmaltz or olive oil, then use a pastry brush to carefully spread the fat around the bottom and sides of the hot dish.
 Careful, don't burn yourself!
 The hot dish, while a bit difficult to navigate, will help to form a beautiful brown and crisp crust for the kugel.

 - Carefully and quickly spread the potato mixture into an even layer in the baking dish (it should sizzle!), then drizzle remaining 1 tbsp of melted schmaltz or olive oil across the top.

 - Bake uncovered at 400 degrees for 60-70 minutes until the top is nicely browned all across the top.
 If it seems to be browning too fast (before the center is cooked), cover the kugel to keep it from over-browning.
 You really want it to have a nice golden crust-- at the end of cooking, if it's not quite brown enough, you can put it 6 inches below the broiler for a minute or two to evenly brown it all across the top.
 This kugel tastes best served hot directly from the oven.
 Let it sit for 5-10 minutes before slicing and serving.